- Describe the purpose and procedures of a daily health check.

 - Disease-prevention measures recommended by the health department (if appropriate)

-- Control measures implemented in your program
+- Control measures implemented at the facility

 The notice should not identify the child who has the infectious disease.

 In some cases, your program may need to contact medical professionals or public health officials.
 There are certain illnesses that are considered "reportable illnesses."
 Your program will need to follow health guidelines to notify families and staff about the occurrence of these types of illness.
 A list of reportable illnesses is updated annually by the Centers for Disease Control and Prevention (CDC) and is available at http://wwwn.cdc.gov/nndss/downloads.html.

 To make illness less stressful, you should work with families to make sure a plan is in place for an ill child.
 Families, staff, and programs should make sure:

 - Families have an alternate child-care arrangement for days when their child is sick